bugstan/ggMCP4VSCode/README.md

 ### 4. Use with AI Assistants

-When interacting with AI assistants that support the MCP protocol, you can now:
+When interacting with AI assistants that support the MCP protocol (like Claude Desktop), you can now:
 - Ask the assistant to look at your currently open files
 - Request the assistant to modify code
 - Have the assistant perform project tasks
+- Let Claude automatically develop features based on your requirements
-- Execute terminal commands and get their output (VS Code 1.93+)
+- Execute terminal commands and get their output

+## 💻 Automated Development with Claude Desktop

+With GG MCP for VSCode and Claude Desktop, you can:

+- Instruct Claude to analyze your entire codebase
+- Have Claude automatically implement new features or fix bugs
+- Ask Claude to refactor code while maintaining functionality
+- Let Claude suggest improvements to your code architecture
+- Use natural language to describe coding tasks and let Claude handle the implementation

 ## ⚙️ Configuration Options

+### File Caching

+The extension now includes an intelligent file caching mechanism:
+- Reduces file system read operations
+- Improves performance for repeated file access
+- Automatically invalidates cache when files are modified
+- Can be configured in extension settings

 Find all options by searching for "ggMCP" in VS Code settings:

 - Port range
 - Terminal timeout
-- Output capture settings (VS Code 1.93+)
 - File auto-reload options
+- File caching behavior

 ## 📄 Commands